Bill White (lawyer): Assistant Public Defender

 In 1974, his final year of law school, he accepted an internship with the Public Defenders Office in Jacksonville under Lou Frost.
 He then served as an assistant public defender until 1976, when he was appointed as Chief Assistant to Mr. Frost.
 White held that position until he ran for and was elected to head the office upon Frost's retirement in 2004.

 Public Defender

-In 2004, ran unopposed to replace Frost.
+In 2004, White ran unopposed to replace Frost.
 In 2008 he drew a challenge from former Assistant Public Defender Matt Shirk.
 Issues during the race included Party affiliation (White was running as a Democrat, Shirk as a Republican), and the relative low political profile of the Public Defender Office.
 White ran on a record of fiscal, ethical and legal proficiency and responsibility.
 Shirk indicated that he would make a more aggressive effort to collect fees from indigent clients. and that he would reform the method by which indigence of clients was determined in order to reduce the number of clients receiving services.
-On Election Night, White won Duval County by 26, 320 votes.
+On Election Night, White won Duval County by 26,320 votes.
 But when the final results came in from heavily Republican Clay and Nassau Counties Shirk had pulled ahead by 13,490 votes and White conceded.